 Use comfort measures like massage, massage tool or flexible splints for supporting.

-Visit us at Longevity for neuropathy treatment in OKC.
+Visit us at Oklahoma Pain Doc for neuropathy treatment in OKC.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.